ayroblu/collab-notes/README.md

 Collab Notes
 ============

-Uses Monaco (the editor from VS Code), WebRTC so that all communication happens peer to peer, and Yjs for synchronised editing
+Uses Monaco (the editor from VS Code), WebRTC so that all communication happens peer to peer, and Yjs for synchronised editing.
+May should consider automerge?
+They already have an example that does exactly this

 TODO
 ----